 Your GP will ask you questions to find out what is causing your corn or callus.
 They may treat the affected area by soaking in warm water, filing down the skin and applying a cream.

 Your GP will also show you how to look after your skin and treat your corn or callus at home.
-In rare cases, your GP will refer you to a specialist called an orthopaedic surgeon to remove your corn or callus.
+In rare cases, your GP will refer you to a specialist called an orthopaedic surgeon if surgery is required to treat an underlying problem.

 What will my GP do in the future for my corn or callus?